-All pools issued during the probationary period must be final certified according to MBS Guide, Ch.
-11; the 19 pool exemption described in MBS Guide, Ch.
-11 does not apply to pools issued during the Issuer's probationary period.
+All pools issued during the probationary period must be final certified according to Chapter 11 of the Guide; the 19 pool exemption described in Chapter 11 does not apply to pools issued during the Issuer's probationary period.

 If, during the probationary period, a newly approved Issuer fails to satisfy these requirements, Ginnie Mae may, in its sole discretion, terminate the participant's Ginnie Mae Issuer status at any time.